Pallivet London vet

 1. Euthanasia Consultation

-PalliVet will arrive at your home at the scheduled appointment time (a 60 minute arrival window).
-We routinely text your mobile phone when on our way.
-On arrival, if you prefer we text or phone you rather than knock or ring the doorbell, do let us know.
+Upon arrival, if you prefer we message or phone you rather than knock or ring the doorbell, do let us know in advance.

 Naturally, if your pet is in a lot of pain or in a crisis situation when we arrive, attending to their welfare will take immediate priority.